-Even if you don't consider your child to be disabled, if they have Inflammatory Bowel Disease (IBD), you may have extra expenses.
-For example, higher heating bills, special diets, taxi fares and more laundry costs.
-DLA can help to meet these extra costs, but you can spend DLA on anything you wish, not just the extra expense caused by illness.
+Even if you don't consider your child to be disabled, if they have Crohn's or Colitis, you may have extra expenses.
+For example - higher heating bills, special diets, taxi fares and more laundry costs.
+DLA can help to meet these extra costs.
+But you can spend DLA on anything you wish.
 Some people use their child's DLA to provide treats and holidays and others put it away in a savings account for their child to use when they are older.

 Making a claim for DLA on behalf of a child can take many months and some people can find the process emotionally draining.
-This guide will take you through the process step-by-step, from getting a copy of the claim form through to getting the result of your application.